 - BADM/MENT 4895 when offered as Intro to Venture Capital or Student Managed Venture Fund

 Students must complete two more three-credit 3000-level or above courses with entrepreneurship content approved by the Management Department.
 These courses can be any of the core courses listed above, if not already counted toward a core requirement, or Management department-approved courses with entrepreneurship content from a list.
-For more information, contact the Office of Undergraduate Advising, School of Business, Room 248, firstname.lastname@example.org, phone (860) 486-2315, or the Management Department, School of Business, room 336, email@example.com, phone (860) 486-3638.
+For more information, contact the Undergraduate Programs Office, School of Business, Room 248, firstname.lastname@example.org, phone (860) 486-2315, or the Management Department, School of Business, room 336, email@example.com, phone (860) 486-3638.

 Courses towards the minor may not be simultaneously used towards another minor, and only one class used to satisfy this minor may be simultaneously used towards the student’s major requirements.